aveniridm/envion/README.md

 44.1/48 kHz is more than enough; avoid peaks at 0 dBFS.
 Leave 3–6 dB of headroom for shaping.

 ## How do I manage huge libraries (≈10k envelopes)?
-Load long text files with `text define -k`.
+After preparing the text files, use the browse txt file option to load them.
+Then navigate with a numeric index or trigger a random selection button.
+Keep files thematic for coherent families.
 Use a numeric index for navigation and a button for random selection.
 Keep files “thematic” for coherent families.

 ---